Syed Mohsin Abbas, PhD

 From Oct.
 2019 - Oct.
 2022, I was a postdoctoral researcher at the Integrated Systems for Information Processing (ISIP) Lab at McGill University, Canada.
 At McGill, I was working with Prof. Warren J. Gross.
 I received my Ph.D. in 2017, from the Department of Electronics and Computer Engineering (ECE) at HKUST under Prof. Chi-Ying Tsui's supervision.

-My research interests include, but are not limited to them, the development of high-throughput and energy-efficient VLSI (ASIC/FPGA) baseband processing systems.
-In addition, my curiosity is fueled by topics such as channel coding, information theory, VLSI Design, Massive MIMO, 4G-LTE, and 5G/6G.
+My research focuses on development of high-throughput, low-latency and energy-efficient VLSI architectures for baseband processing systems, specifically channel code decoders.
+In addition, my curiosity is fueled by topics such as information theory, VLSI Design, Massive MIMO, 5G/6G, Compute-In-Memory (CiM), URLLC, Green Communication and Universal Channel Code decoders.